The Many Faces 2018 call for abstracts is now closed. If you have submitted an abstract, see below for important dates.

 Each session is 60 minutes.

 The Many Faces audience is made up of experienced professionals in the fields of community health, clinical care, public health, and health policy.
 Please ensure that your abstract and presentation dive deep into innovations, solutions, results, and findings.
 This is not the place for a “community health 101” presentation.

 Our overall conference goals are to:

-- Summarize a variety of interventions to reduce health disparities
+- Summarize a variety of interventions to improve health and reduce health disparities

 - Describe the impact of health care reform on safety-net providers and underserved populations in Minnesota

-- Identify external resources to help adapt to the challenges of operating within the reform environment
+- Identify strategies and resources to help adapt to the challenges of operating within the health care reform environment

 Explore previous Many Faces presentations here.